apptainer/singularity-userdocs/gpu.rst

   server running, unless you want to run graphical apps from the container.
-* Either a working installation of the ``nvidia-container-cli`` tool is available on the ``PATH`` when you run ``singularity``, or the NVIDIA libraries are in the system's library search path .
+* Either a working installation of the ``nvidia-container-cli`` tool is available on the ``PATH`` when you run ``singularity``, or the NVIDIA libraries are in the system's library search path.
 * The application inside your container was compiled for a CUDA version, and device capability level, that is supported by the host card and driver.